Wardmisp/Bird-Eye-View/README.md

 - [ ] Compare the results
 - [ ] Implement other features

+## Issue
+- problem to convert the parameter from Keras to Pytorch (especially padding:'same')

 ## Data

 Our Data will be provided by the CARLA simulator.